SNAP Benefits in Maine: How to Apply and Qualify

 Eligibility Criteria for SNAP in Maine

-• Residency Requirements: You must be a resident of Maine to apply for benefits.
+• Residency Requirements: You must be a resident of Maine to apply for and receive benefits in the state.

-• Citizenship Status: Your household must include at least one U.S. citizen or a qualified non-citizen to be eligible.
+• Citizenship Status: At least one person in your household must be a U.S. citizen or a qualified non-citizen.

 Download the app